QazerLab/workbench/README.md

 ansible-playbook -i inventories/$DEVICE install.yml
 ```

-to install system-wide stuff, configure specific user and their environment.
+to install system-wide stuff, configure all users and their environments.

 To run unprivileged installation, use the `user` tag: